Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/agentcore_app/cloud_mcp_server/README.md

 This will:

-1. Create a new AWS Bedrock AgentCore Gateway
+1. Create a new Amazon Bedrock AgentCore Gateway
 2. Configure OAuth authentication with Amazon Cognito
 3. Register your OpenAPI specification as MCP tools
 4. Save the gateway information for future use